chenz16/path_planning/README.md

 #### Preprocess real-time information before path planning:

-a.
-Align the vector size of previous path vector "s" and "x/y" by removing what has been consumed by the controller:
+-) Align the vector size of previous path vector "s" and "x/y" by removing what has been consumed by the controller:

 	    auto n_consumed = previous_s_path.size() - previous_path.size();
 	    previous_s_path.erase(previous_s_path.begin(), previous_s_path.begin() + n_consumed);

-b.
-Do not plan new plath during lane change unless the length of remaining path length from previous step is less than desired path length.
+-) Do not plan new plath during lane change unless the length of remaining path length from previous step is less than desired path length.

 	    if (in_lane_change) {
 	      if (previous_path.size() <= PATH_LEN) {